Outcome-guided Bayesian Clustering for Disease Subtype Discovery Using High-dimensional Transcriptomic Data: Method

 Motivated by Figure~\ref{fig:density}, we propose to model $\textbf{u}$ using a mixture model approach.
 To be specific, we assume the distribution of $\textbf{u}$ is a mixture of two components.
 For the intrinsic genes, the distribution of $\textbf{u}$ follows $F_1$, and for the non-intrinsic genes, the distribution of $\textbf{u}$ follows $F_0$.
-Beta mixture model or Gaussian mixture model are good candidates for this purpose.
+Beta mixture model or truncated Gaussian mixture model are good candidates for this purpose.
 To improve identifiability, we further impose a mean parameter shift between $F_0$ and $F_1$ to ensure $\mathbb{E}(F_1) > \mathbb{E}(F_0)$.
-For the convenience of Gibbs sampling, we adopt a Gaussian mixture model with mean parameter 0 for $F_0$ and mean parameter 1 for $F_1$ throughout our manuscript.
+Though Beta mixture model is ideal for modeling the distribution of $\textbf{u}$, but it is lack of a closed-form solution for the posterior derivation.
+For the convenience of Gibbs sampling, we adopt a truncated Gaussian mixture model with mean parameter 0 and truncation $[0, +\infty]$ for $F_0$ and mean parameter 1 and truncation $(-\infty, 1]$ for $F_1$ throughout our manuscript.
 This design will encourage that larger $U_g$ is more likely associated with $L_g=1$, and smaller $U_g$ is more likely associated with $L_g=0$.
 This part can be further extended to other mixture models as needed.
-The Gaussian mixture model prior for $U_g$ is shown below:
+The truncated Gaussian mixture model prior for $U_g$ is shown below:

-where $\tau_{U1}^2$ is the variance parameter for the association strength of the intrinsic gene component (i.e., $L_g=1$) and $\tau_{U0}^2$ is the variance parameter for the association strength of the non-intrinsic gene component (i.e., $L_g=0$).
+where $\mbox{N}_{1-}$ is a truncated normal distribution with right-side truncation at 1; $\mbox{N}_{0+}$ is a truncated normal distribution with left-side truncation at 0; $\tau_{U1}^2$ is the variance parameter for the association strength of the intrinsic gene component (i.e., $L_g=1$) and $\tau_{U0}^2$ is the variance parameter for the association strength of the non-intrinsic gene component (i.e., $L_g=0$).
 The selection of $\tau_{U1}^2$ and $\tau_{U0}^2$ will be discussed in Section~\ref{sec:prior}.
 Such a mixture model will encourage the selection of genes that are highly associated with the clinical outcome variable.